sagemath/sagewiki_to_gh-2022-10-10/days22/weinstein.md

 == Misc ==

-Finding the n-th roots of a point P on an elliptic curve even when they are not defined over the ground field.
-This should probably be implemented in Sage as an option in P.division_points(n, options),
+Finding the n-th roots of a point P on an elliptic curve even when they are not defined over the ground field -- this should be used in Project 3.
+This should probably be implemented in Sage as an option in P.division_points(n, options).

 * Sage code: http://standalone.sagenb.org/home/pub/12/